Return to top

 healthy easy vegan sweet potato casserole recipe in a white baking dish

-I will seriously eat this vegan sweet potato casserole recipe year-round.
+I will seriously eat this healthy vegan sweet potato casserole recipe year-round.
 It does not need to be Thanksgiving Day for me to enjoy a delicious side of this dairy-free sweet potato casserole!
 Yes, it’s wonderful for the cooler fall and winter months, but I love it even when it’s hot outside.
 Please tell me I am not alone! 🙂

-While there is some added sugar to these sweet potatoes, they are so delicious and irresistible I crave them all the time.
-Don’t worry, though, this casserole isn’t as sweet as traditional recipes, which makes this healthier twist on a classic much better for you.
+While there is some added sugar to these sweet potatoes, they are so delicious and irresistible that I crave them all the time.
+Don’t worry, though — this casserole isn’t as sweet as traditional recipes, which makes this healthier twist on a classic much better for you.
 The first time I made this recipe for my family to include with our Thanksgiving dinner, they devoured it without complaint.
 It also happens to be a super simple recipe to make.

 Latest Recipe Video!